mshahriarish/ONDEWO_task/README.md

 4. Perform a more in-depth cleaning to consider more special characters.

+5. Implement a combined (word-based, character-based) network to achive better results.

-5. Adapt my network for German and Finish.
+6. Adapt my network for German and Finish.